ivesh/Hotel_Hospitality_Analytics/README.md

 - Scale insights with business growth, adding new data or analysis as needed.
 - Save time, eliminate reporting errors, and gain competitive edge—through data-backed actionable recommendations.

-**Hiring a data analytics expert with proven skills in Power BI, DAX modeling, and hospitality ensures sustainable profit growth—by turning complex data into decisive business advantage.**
+**Hiring me with proven skills in Power BI, DAX modeling, and hotel hospitality data will ensures sustainable profit growth—by turning complex data into decisive hotel business advantage.**